 We collected at least one specimen of each butterfly species captured in bait traps for subsequent measurement of functional traits.
 We selected 13 functional traits to characterize functional diversity in each community, including traits related to flight performance, habitat use and ecological behavior (Table 1) (Chai & Srygley, 1990; Dudley, 2002; Spaniol, Duarte, Mendonça, & Iserhard, 2019).
 Using the recently proposed phylogeny of Chazot et al. (2019) for Nymphalidae, we obtained the phylogenetic relationships among the 35 species of fruit-feeding butterflies recorded in this study.
 The pruned tree was employed to calculate the subsequent analysis of phylogenetic diversity and structure of communities.
 We used the packages ape (v.
 5.3, Paradis, 2018), and phytools (v.
 0.6-44, Revell, 2012) to prune the tree.

-We tested for phylogenetic signal in the detection probability for species in each stratum using K statistics.
-High phylogenetic signal (K > 1) means that species detection probability is more phylogenetically constrained than expected by random sampling of the species pool (Blomberg, Garland, & Ives, 2003).
+We tested the relationship between detection probability (p) for each stratum and the mean traits of species, aiming to evaluate if the detection can be predicted by traits.
+If p is predicted by any traits, we tested for phylogenetic signal for this trait using K statistics.
+High phylogenetic signal (K > 1) means that species detection probability, moderated by the functional trait, is more phylogenetically constrained than expected by random sampling of the species pool (Blomberg, Garland, & Ives, 2003).
 To evaluate which traits were most related to the detection probability in either the canopy or the understory we employed phylogenetic independent contrasts (PIC, Felsenstein, 1985).
 This model allows including phylogenetic covariance among species, and thus controls for phylogenetic non-independence (Blomberg et al. 2003), assuming Brownian model of trait evolution.
 We performed a simple linear model (OLS) between the PICs of the detection probabilities and PICs of traits for each stratum.
 Traits showing variance inflation factors (VIF) greater than three were removed from models; thus, eight traits were kept to perform the OLS.
 The Brownian correlation structure and PIC models were calculated using the package ape (v.
 5.3, Paradis, 2018).

 Incorporating imperfect detection in diversity measures